-Phil Lynott, the iconic Irish rockstar, was born on August 20, 1949
+Phil Lynott, the frontman for the iconic Irish rock band Thin Lizzy, was born on Aug 20, 1949.

-Lynott was born in West Bromwich, England, to an Irish mother and British Guianese father, but returned to Dublin at the age of four where he was raised by his grandmother in Crumlin.
+Phil Lynott was born on August 20, 1949, in West Bromwich, England, to an Irish mother and British Guianese father, but returned to Dublin at the age of four where he was raised by his grandmother in Crumlin.

 Towards the end of the 1970s, Lynott also embarked upon a solo career and published two books of poetry.